-Instructions for starting Partition Status and a description of the screen display are contained in Section 9, "Installing System Services."
-See also the CTOS Executive Reference Manual.
+Instructions for starting Partition Status and a description of the screen are contained in "Calculating Memory Requirements" in Section 9, "Installing System Services."
+See also the Partition Status command in the CTOS Executive Reference Manual.

 Workstation Troubleshooting

 This section provides information about common hardware and software problems.
 It is organized by symptom, as follows: